The reviews for this grilled shrimp recipe speak for themselves; this recipe is so delicious!

 Instructions

-- Thread shrimp on skewers and grill 2-3 minutes per side.
+- Thread the shrimp onto skewers and grill for 2-3 minutes per side or just until the shrimp are opaque.
 Remove from skewers and place in a serving bowl.

-- Drizzle with garlic butter and serve warm with lemon wedges if desired.
+- If needed, warm the garlic butter in the microwave for a few seconds to melt.
+Drizzle the garlic butter over the shrimp and serve warm with lemon wedges if desired.

 Nutrition Information